staviv/cantillation/README.md

 > - [👏 Acknowledgments](#-acknowledgments)

 ---
 ## 📍 Overview

-This project aims to create a model capable of accurately transcribing Torah readings with cantillation marks (טעמי המקרא).
-Cantillation marks, also known as trope or te'amim, are symbols used in the Hebrew Bible to guide the ritual chanting of the text.
-The model can identify mistakes, provide corrections, enable self-practice, and mark the reader's mistakes.
-By leveraging transfer learning on the Whisper model from OpenAI, the project seeks to provide a cost-effective solution for consistent feedback and self-practice in Torah reading.
+We present an innovative speech recognition model specifically designed for Torah reading with cantillation marks (טעמי המקרא).
+Built upon OpenAI's Whisper architecture and adapted through transfer learning, our model achieves state-of-the-art accuracy in transcribing both the biblical text and its musical notation.
+The system provides immediate feedback for learners, enabling autonomous practice and improvement of Torah reading skills.

+Key achievements:
+- Custom adaptation of Whisper model for Hebrew biblical text and cantillation marks
+- Novel evaluation metrics for cantillation accuracy
+- Practical implementation via an accessible Telegram bot
+- Support for multiple reading traditions (נוסחים)
 ---

 ## 💡 Motivation